-The Limelight is as the name suggests, a lightweight survival tent and weighs in at considerably under 6 lbs making it a strong candidate as one of the best lightweight survival tents for pairing up with a backpack as part of a bug out bag strategy or for carrying on foot as a lightweight expedition tent.
+The Limelight is as the name suggests, an extremely lightweight survival tent and weighs in at considerably under 6 lbs making it a strong candidate as one of the best lightweight survival tents for pairing up with a backpack as part of a bug out bag strategy or for carrying on foot as a low weight expedition tent.

-Combine the weight and space benefits of the Limelight with the additional features such as a generous storage provision and the inclusion of a footprint and you soon end up with one of the best survival tents for use in a range of temperate climate conditions.
+Combine the weight and space benefits of the Limelight with the additional features such as a generous storage provision and the inclusion of a footprint and you soon end up with one of the best survival tent choices for use in a range of temperate climate conditions.

 The canopy of the Limelight is constructed from 40d Polyester while both the floor and fly fabric are formed from 68d Polyester Taffeta with 2000 and 1500mm of coating protection respectively.

 The Limelight is a classic 2 person dome tent with a crossover pole construction.
 Structural integrity for the shelter comes in the form of DAC Press-Fit poles with seam taped coverage across the flysheet and floor as well as a footprint which is included with the tent and adds an extra layer of durability to the floor when pitching.